blizzhackers/kolbot-SoloPlay/README.md

 ![extract into](https://i.imgur.com/TcRmoRm.png)

 ## What is this?
-Kolbot-SoloPlay is a hands-off autoplay script to take any diablo 2 character class from 1-99 using Kolbot.
+Kolbot-SoloPlay is a hands-off autoplay script to take any legacy diablo 2 character class from 1-99 using Kolbot.
 After easy set up, it will play all the way through the game and level towards an end-game build of your choosing (see **Available Characters and Builds**.

 If you are enjoying my script consider supporting me at https://www.buymeacoffee.com/theBGuy